yetanotherco/aligned_layer/docs/0_internal/2_deploy_contracts.md

 4. Transfer around 2.5M gas to the ```Address```

-5. Set the ```PRIVATE_KEY``` and ```ETHERSCAN_API_KEY```on the ```.env``` used to deploy. ```contracts/scripts/.env.mainnet``` or ```contracts/scripts/.env.holesky``` or ```contracts/scripts/.env.sepolia```
+5. Set the ```PRIVATE_KEY``` and ```ETHERSCAN_API_KEY```on the ```.env``` used to deploy. ```contracts/scripts/.env.mainnet``` or ```contracts/scripts/.env.sepolia```

-6. Set `owner` value of `contracts/script/deploy/config/mainnet/batcher-payment-service.mainnet.config.json` or `contracts/script/deploy/config/holesky/batcher-payment-service.holesky.config.json` or `contracts/script/deploy/config/sepolia/batcher-payment-service.sepolia.config.json` to the multisig controlling this contract, or the owner of the deploying address, depending on what you want.
+6. Set `owner` value of `contracts/script/deploy/config/mainnet/batcher-payment-service.mainnet.config.json` or `contracts/script/deploy/config/sepolia/batcher-payment-service.sepolia.config.json` to the multisig controlling this contract, or the owner of the deploying address, depending on what you want.

-7. Set `batcherWallet` value of `contracts/script/deploy/config/mainnet/batcher-payment-service.mainnet.config.json` or `contracts/script/deploy/config/holesky/batcher-payment-service.holesky.config.json` or `contracts/script/deploy/config/sepolia/batcher-payment-service.sepolia.config.json` to the address from step 1.
+7. Set `batcherWallet` value of `contracts/script/deploy/config/mainnet/batcher-payment-service.mainnet.config.json` or `contracts/script/deploy/config/sepolia/batcher-payment-service.sepolia.config.json` to the address from step 1.

-8. Set `alignedLayerServiceManager` value of `contracts/script/deploy/config/mainnet/batcher-payment-service.mainnet.config.json` or `contracts/script/deploy/config/holesky/batcher-payment-service.holesky.config.json` or `contracts/script/deploy/config/sepolia/batcher-payment-service.sepolia.config.json` to the address of the AlignedServiceManager contract deployed on [AlignedServiceManager Contracts](#alignedservicemanager-contracts).
+8. Set `alignedLayerServiceManager` value of `contracts/script/deploy/config/mainnet/batcher-payment-service.mainnet.config.json` or `contracts/script/deploy/config/sepolia/batcher-payment-service.sepolia.config.json` to the address of the AlignedServiceManager contract deployed on [AlignedServiceManager Contracts](#alignedservicemanager-contracts).

 9. Deploy the contracts with the following command: